NFantela/ng-multi-app/README.md

 # 2.1 Calendar body
 -- try to make it as a table with different cellse BUT REMEMBER ng Template passed

+ -- take note:
+    - component can be used as a directive e.g. <tbody mat-calendar-body>
+-- logic
+    calendar-component
+        week-view-component
+            - table with tbody + calendar-body component used as directive month-view-component
+            - table with tbody + calendar-body component used as directive day-view-component
+            - table with tbody + calendar-body component used as directive